6 Control Structure

 }

-As seen above, the else does not hold any condition.
-If you want to test more than two conditions you can use the else if clause.
+As seen above, the else does not hold any condition, it simply handles all other conditions not handled by the if statement.
+If you want to introduce more structure to your code, testing more than two conditions you can use the else if clause.
 The else if comes after the if clause, the syntax is shown below:

 if (condition) {